Boss Mama at Grubeze, Product Designer and Developer

 It’s my lounge room/storage room/office and I have a tiny, shitty desk that’s falling apart.
 I don’t have enough space.
 I would love to have a dedicated office space at some time that looked like something straight out of an Instagram post.
 Lol.

-What’s your favourite thing about your home workspace?
+What’s your favorite thing about your home workspace?

 Name one thing you can’t live without each day.